CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

                 Fill in the missing values of the texture and classification by using information from sensor inputs This application replaces the existing `texture.tif` and `classification.tif`.

                 The application retrieves texture and classification information by performing inverse location on the input sensor images.
-It is therefore necessary to provide the `sensors` category in `inputs` configuration in order to use this application.
+It is therefore necessary to provide the `sensors` category in `inputs` configuration in order to use this application, even when `depth_map` are provided as input.
 The pairing information is also required: when searching for texture information, the application will always look in the first sensor of the pair and then in the second, if no information for the given pixel is found in the first sensor.
 The final filled value of the pixel is the average of the contribution of each pair.
 The classification information is a logical OR of all classifications.

                 In `fill_nan` mode, only the pixels that are no-data in the auxiliary images that are valid in the reference dsm will be filled while in full mode all valid pixel from the reference dsm are filled.